Characterizing Commodity Serverless Computing Platforms: Taxonomy of Characteristics

 \subsection{Runtime-related Characteristics}

-Applications and functions that have been successfully deployed on the serverless computing platforms are executed by invocations.
-Four platforms all support synchronous and asynchronous \textbf{invocations}.
-In addition, developers often need to consider the request \textbf{payload} when calling, but the payload limit for different serverless computing platforms is shown in Figure~\ref{fig:info}.
+Functions that have been successfully deployed on serverless computing platforms will be triggered and invoked when receiving defined events.
+Some runtime-related characteristics (e.g., invocation type, request payload, concurrency, etc) have to be taken into consideration by developers.

-Additionally, serverless computing platforms can scale-out by creating multiple instances to run the same function currently for burst invocations.
-An instance often runs on a separate host \textbf{environment}, i.e., a lightweight VM (e.g., Firecraker~\cite{AgacheNSDI2020} used by AWS Lambda, a dedicated container (e.g., Docker~\cite{alibabanew} used by Alibaba Cloud Function Compute and Azure Functions), or a gVisor~\cite{gvisornew} used by Google Cloud Functions).
-Furthermore, all the resources (i.e., CPU, memory, storage) of this host are dedicated solely to its instance.
-For the \textbf{instance currency} of AWS Lambda and Google Cloud Functions, each function execution maps to one exclusive instance, whereas each instance of Azure Functions and Alibaba Cloud Function Compute can run multiple executions (i.e., start multiple processes) at the same time through sharing the resources.
+Specifically, four serverless computing platforms all support synchronous and asynchronous \textbf{invocations}.
+Moreover, developers often consider the request \textbf{payload} when calling functions, but the payload limit of each serverless computing platform is different and shown in Figure~\ref{fig:info}.
+When receiving bursty concurrent requests, serverless computing platforms can scale out by creating multiple function instances.
+A function instance often runs on a separate host \textbf{environment}, such as a lightweight VM (e.g., Firecracker\cite{AgacheNSDI2020} used by AWS Lambda), a dedicated container (e.g., Docker\cite{alibabanew} used by Alibaba Cloud Function Compute and Azure Functions), or a gVisor\cite{gvisornew} used by Google Cloud Functions.
+Furthermore, all the resources (e.g., CPU, memory, and storage) of this host are dedicated solely to its function instance.
+For \textbf{instance concurrency}, serverless computing platforms will launch multiple function instances to handle concurrent request tasks.
+Generally, each new request will launch one exclusive instance on AWS Lambda and Google Cloud Functions.
+However, a single instance on Azure Functions and Alibaba Cloud Function Compute (with the custom setting of concurrency number) can run handle multiple concurrent requests (i.e., starting multiple processes) at the same time.
+We will further explore these features in our later evaluation.
 Depending on the deployment region, the \textbf{instance limit} supported by AWS Lambda is from 500 up to 3,000 per single function.
-Google Cloud Functions only allows up to 3,000 invocations to be executed concurrently, because it does not have a maximum number of allocated instances per single HTTP-triggered function.
+Google Cloud Functions only allows up to 3,000 invocations to be executed concurrently for background functions.
 For Azure Functions and Alibaba Cloud Function Computing, their instance limits are 200 and 100, respectively.